htmicron/ht32sx/README.md

-# HT32SX - HT Micron's Sigfox™ Monarch SiP
+# HT32SX - GitHub Tips, Bugtrack and How to Use this Repository

 ## Readme Organization